 Step 2: Switch Off TV and Source Device

-Prior to connecting an RCA cable, it is vital that both your television and source device are switched off in order to protect both devices, prevent potential damages from either device and ensure an uninterrupted and safe connection process.
+Before connecting an RCA cable, it is vital that both your television and source device is switched off to protect both devices, prevent potential damages from either device, and ensure an uninterrupted and safe connection process.

-Taking this precautionary measure also eliminates potential missteps or accidents which might compromise either device during this stage of connection.
+Taking this precautionary measure also eliminates potential missteps or accidents that might compromise either device during this stage of connection.